 During the ambulatory rotations, you rotate through the University of North Florida Student Health Services clinic.
 The geriatrics rotation includes rotating through hospice and several local nursing homes.
 As a senior resident, you have the opportunity to rotate through the Veterans Affairs' Jacksonville Outpatient Clinic.

-Rotations are also available at Mayo Clinic's campuses in Minnesota and Arizona with approval from the Graduate Medical Education Committee.
+Our 13-block schedule of four-week rotations provides a well-balanced inpatient, outpatient, and consult team experience, with the option to rotate at Mayo Clinic campuses in Minnesota and Arizona pending approval from the Graduate Medical Education Committee.

 All teaching faculty and senior residents undergo training to improve their teaching skills and become more effective educators.
-The interactive sessions are held periodically through the year and incorporate concepts related to learning climate, evaluation and feedback, and learner assessment.
+The interactive sessions, called “Residents as Teachers,” are held each year and incorporate concepts related to learning climate, evaluation and feedback, and identifying individual learning styles.